postgresml/postgresml/README.md

 ## Roadmap

 This project is currently a proof of concept.
-Some important features which we are currently thinking about or working on are listed below.
+Some important features, which we are currently thinking about or working on, are listed below.

 ### Production deployment